wdi-sg/gitbook-2018/06-ruby-rails/ruby-intro/exceptions.md

 # Exceptions

 Execptions are a way to end the current execution of your program.
+They are basically a different kind of control flow.

 More specifically you can use them to "skip up" several layers of your application and handle errors in a centralized place.